-- C. Items (8) to (16) listed below involve altering the content of assessment and affect the assessment objectives/criteria.
-When the main aim of internal examinations is to assess students' academic achievement after a period of learning, or to compare the differences in performance among students, it may not be appropriate to have these arrangements.
-Should schools provide such arrangements to individual students, their assessment results should be treated in the same way as provision of alternate question papers. - (8) Some students bring their vocabulary books/ notebooks to sit for the Chinese writing examination. - (9) Some students are asked to do sentence scramble with fewer parts, such as three parts instead of five. - (10) Deleting, for some students, the parts in reading comprehension that do not affect the answers to questions in order to shorten the length of passages. - (11) Deleting, for some students, the non-answer choices for "fill in the blanks" questions. - (12) Adopting different marking schemes for dictation, with some students given marks for words correctly written, and others on the mark deduction system. - (13) Preparing Chinese, English and Mathematics question papers in different difficulty levels for students with intellectual disability. - (14) Setting up different assessment tasks for students with physical disabilities in Physical Education. - (15) Exempting students with intellectual disability from answering long questions of General Studies and setting multiple-choice questions instead. - (16) Preparing separate Chinese, English and Mathematics question papers for primary school students receiving intensive remedial support programme.
+- C. Arrangements listed below involve altering the content of assessment and affecting the assessment objectives/criteria.
+When the main aim of internal examinations is to assess students' academic achievement and to understand students' academic progress after a period of learning, or to compare the differences in performance among students, it may not be appropriate to have these arrangements.
+Should schools provide such arrangements to individual students, their assessment results should be treated in the same way as provision of alternate question papers. - Some students bring their vocabulary books/ notebooks to sit for the Chinese writing examination. - Some students are asked to do sentence scramble with fewer parts, such as three parts instead of five. - Deleting, for some students, the parts in reading comprehension that do not affect the answers to questions in order to shorten the length of passages. - Deleting, for some students, the non-answer choices for "fill in the blanks" questions. - Adopting different marking schemes for dictation, with some students given marks for words correctly written, and others on the mark deduction system. - Preparing easier question papers for students with Intellectual Disability. - Setting up different assessment tasks for students with Physical Disabilities in Physical Education. - Exempting students with Intellectual Disability from answering long questions and setting multiple-choice questions instead.